All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Ebstein anomaly is a rare heart defect that's present at birth (congenital).
 In this condition, your tricuspid valve is in the wrong position and the valve's flaps (leaflets) are the incorrect shape.
 As a result, the valve does not work properly.

-Blood may leak back through the valve, making your heart work less efficiently.
-Ebstein anomaly may also lead to enlargement of the heart or heart failure.
+Blood might leak back through the valve, making your heart work less efficiently.
+Ebstein anomaly can also lead to enlargement of the heart and heart failure.

-If you have no signs or symptoms associated with Ebstein anomaly, careful monitoring of your heart may be all that's necessary.
-If signs and symptoms bother you, or if the heart is enlarging or becoming weaker, treatment for Ebstein anomaly may be necessary.
+If you have no signs or symptoms associated with Ebstein anomaly, regular monitoring of your heart might be all you need.
+You might need treatment if signs and symptoms bother you or if your heart is enlarging or weakening.
 Treatment options include medications and surgery.

-Mild forms of Ebstein anomaly may not cause symptoms until later in adulthood.
-If signs and symptoms are present, they may include:
+Mild forms of Ebstein anomaly might not cause symptoms until later in adulthood.
+Signs and symptoms might include:

 When to see a doctor

-If you or your child has signs or symptoms of heart failure — such as feeling easily fatigued or short of breath, even with normal activity — or is showing blue skin coloration around the lips and nails (cyanosis), talk to your doctor.
+If you or your child has signs or symptoms of heart failure — such as feeling easily fatigued or short of breath, even with normal activity — or if the skin around the lips and nails looks blue or you have swelling of your legs, talk to your doctor.
 He or she may refer you to a doctor who specializes in congenital heart disease (cardiologist).

 Ebstein anomaly is a heart defect that you have at birth (congenital).
-Why it occurs is still unknown.
-To understand how Ebstein anomaly affects your heart, it helps to know a little about how the heart works to supply your body with blood.
+The cause is unknown.
+To understand how Ebstein anomaly affects your heart, it helps to know how the heart works to supply your body with blood.